Barber Page Video Thumbnail.PNG

 barber program, barber training, barber certification, barber degree

 Our top-performing barber program, located at our Gainesville, Texas campus, will train barber industry hopefuls on men’s shaving, haircuts, styling, and more.
 With some of the region’s most talented and passionate instructors, our students are guaranteed to complete the program with total confidence in their skillset.
-Plus, students will also become well-versed in a wide range of other berber industry topics such as:
+Plus, students will also become well-versed in a wide range of other barber industry topics such as:

 • History of Barbering